Poecile atricapillus septentrionalis

 Nestlings: 11 Apr-15 Jun

-Spring, Fall: Long-distance movements of Black-capped Chickadees do occur; these involve mostly young birds undergoing a post-fledgling dispersal (Foote et al 2010).
-In addition, movements occur irregularly every 2+ years; these events are best termed “irruptions” rather than true migration, and likely result from a decrease in food resources following a period of higher food availability that resulted in a high level of breeding success (Foote et al 2010).
-High Counts (below) appear to reflect this, as peaks occur in Apr and Sep.
+Spring, Fall: Long-distance movements of Black-capped Chickadees do occur; these involve mostly young birds undergoing a post-fledgling dispersal, although irregular movements occur every 2+ years that likely result from a decrease in food resources following a period of higher food availability that resulted in a high level of breeding success (Foote et al 2020).
+These events are best termed “irruptions” rather than true migration (Foote et al 2020).
+High Counts (below) suggest movements occur in Apr and Sep-Oct.

 - High counts: